ASAE ForesightWorks Drivers of Change: Demographics and Membership

 Empowering the New Workforce

 New structures are emerging to support workers’ rights and protections in the face of economic change.
-Workers are confronting challenges from two directions: deep structural changes—automation, the gig economy, and broader economic trends—that are shifting the balance of power in favor of employers, and the decline of unions and other traditional protections.
+Workers are confronting structural changes—automation, the gig economy, globalization, and the decline of unions—that are generally shifting the balance of power in favor of employers.
 Now, driven by innovative startups, a handful of political initiatives, and workers themselves, new solutions are emerging—including from associations, which can both contribute to and benefit from this movement.

 Immigration-Driven Demography